-17. Extraordinary Gain on Extinguishment of Debt
+17. Gain on Extinguishment of Debt

 As part of United's recapitalization in January 2002, United purchased at fair value certain debt securities of its subsidiaries, including the United UPC Bonds, UPC Exchangeable Loan and UGC Holdings 1998 Notes (directly from Liberty and indirectly through the purchase of Liberty's interest in IDT United).
 The estimated fair value of these financial assets (with the exception of the UPC Exchangeable Loan) was significantly less than the accreted value of those debt securities as reflected in UGC Holdings' historical financial statements.
-For consolidated financial reporting purposes United recognized an extraordinary gain of \$1.647 billion (net of deferred income tax) from the extinguishment of such debt outstanding at that time equal to the excess of the then accreted value of such debt over its cost (see Note 4).
+For consolidated financial reporting purposes United recognized a gain of \$1.757 billion from the extinguishment of such debt outstanding at that time equal to the excess of the then accreted value of such debt over its cost (see Note 4).